 b. provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries.

 ix.
-The Ministry of Corporate Affairs (MCA) has prescribed a new requirement for companies under the proviso to Rule 3(1) of the Companies (Accounts) Rules, 2014 inserted by the Companies (Accounts) Amendment Rules, 2021 requiring companies, which use accounting software for maintaining its books of account, shall use only such accounting software which has a feature of recording audit trail of each and every transaction, creating an edit log of each change made in the books of account along with the date when such changes were made and ensuring that the audit trail cannot be disabled.
+The Ministry of Corporate Affairs (MCA) has prescribed a new requirement for companies under the proviso to Rule 3(1) of the Companies (Accounts) Rules, 2014 inserted by the Companies (Accounts) Amendment Rules, 2021 requiring companies, which use accounting software for maintaining their books of account, to use only such accounting software which has a feature of recording audit trail of each and every transaction, creating an edit log of each change made in the books of account along with the date when such changes were made and ensuring that the audit trail cannot be disabled.

-The Company has used an accounting software microsoft dynamic navision 2016 for maintaining its books of account which has a feature of recording audit trail (edit log) facility.
+The Company has used an accounting software Microsoft dynamic navision 2016 for maintaining its books of account which has a feature of recording audit trail (edit log) facility.
 The audit trail (edit log) is enabled at the application level, however the audit trail feature was not enabled throughout the year at database level.